-The Imaging Science Assistant technical certificate credit program will prepare students for positions in imaging departments and related industry as a tech aide, transporter, or radiology office assistant.
+The Imaging Science Assistant technical certificate of credit program will prepare students for positions in imaging departments and related industry as a tech aide, transporter, or radiology office assistant.
 The imaging specialization area includes an introduction to radiography, and a lab component.

 Students can enter the Imaging Science Assistant certificate program any semester.
-A full-time student can complete this program in 3 semesters.
 To graduate, a student must earn a minimum of 31 semester credit hours.